Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Football Cheese Ball process shot of mixture shaped into a football

-STEP SEVEN: Once your bacon cheddar ranch cheese football has been refrigerated, you can place the remaining bacon, chives, and chopped walnuts onto a large plate, or a large pie plate works well also.
+STEP SEVEN: Once your bacon cheddar ranch cheese football has been refrigerated, you can place the remaining bacon, chives, and chopped walnuts onto a large plate.

 Football Cheese Ball process shot of ingredients on a plate